 Natural foods are made from the animals, fish, and the earth.
 This includes foods such as lean beef, wild game, poultry, eggs, fish, seafood, vegetables, and fruits.

 Processed foods are commercially prepared foods for convenience.
 They are usually foods that have been altered or preserved in packages, boxes, jars, cans, or plastic such as frozen dinners, white bread, and boxed cookies.
 They also have a long shelf life.

 High Fiber Foods Reduce Calories

-Fiber is a form of carbohydrates found in vegetables, fruits, whole grains, tubers, legumes, beans, and nuts.
-They contribute to satiety (feeling full), but their calories don’t necessarily count when trying to lose weight because they are not absorbed into your body.
-They just can’t be broken down and absorbed by your digestive system.
+Fiber is a form of carbohydrates found in vegetables and fruits.
+They contribute to satiety (feeling full), but their calories don’t necessarily count when trying to lose weight because they are not absorbed by your body.
+Your digestive systems just can’t break them down.
 Fiber can be classified as soluble and insoluble.

 Decrease Belly Fat with Soluble Fiber

 Soluble fiber is soft and sticky.
 It attracts water to form a gel-like substance inside of your digestive system.
 This helps soften your stools so that it can slide through your gastrointestinal tract more easily.
 It also binds substances like cholesterol and sugar to prevent and slow their absorption into your bloodstream.
 In turn, [soluble fiber helps protect against heart disease and regulate blood sugar levels](https://jandonline.org/article/S0002-8223(08%2901566-6/fulltext).
 Even more, this type of fiber boosts the population of good bacteria in your gut and thereby improves your immunity.
 For weight management, soluble fiber helps reduce body fat around your midsection.
 One study reported that for every 10 grams of daily soluble fiber eaten, there is a four percent decrease in belly fat.